John Johnstone (East India Company): Early life and family

 Johnstone was born in Edinburgh, the fifth son of Sir James Johnstone, 3rd Baronet (1697–1772) and his wife, Barbara (died 1773), daughter of Alexander Murray, 4th Lord Elibank.

 The Jacobite plotter Alexander Murray of Elibank was his uncle.

 His brothers included the British Army officer and politician Sir James Johnstone, 4th Baronet (1726–1794), the wealthy lawyer and politician William (later Sir William Pulteney, 5th Baronet (1729–1805), and the politician and Royal Navy officer George Johnstone (1730–1787).

 Another brother, Patrick, died in the Black Hole of Calcutta.
+His sister was Margaret, Lady Ogilvy, a Jacobite.

 In 1765 Johnstone married Elizabeth Caroline Keene, daughter of a Colonel Keene from Northamptonshire, and niece of the diplomat Sir Benjamin Keene.
 They had one son and daughter.
 His daughter, Ann Elizabeth (b.
 1776, d.
 1851) married James Gordon of Craig.
 His son, James Raymond Johnstone of Alva, married Mary Elizabeth Cholmeley (b. c 1778, d.
 9 Sep 1843).

 The family became very powerful, and it was claimed that by the late 1750s they were "involved in every major event in the British Empire".